cheryllfid-s/data-science-guest-experience/README.md

 Make sure you are at .../data-science-guest-experience/src

 ### 2. Run the Dashboard on your Terminal
-This command builds and runs the dashboard.
+Enter the following command to your terminal to build and run the dashboard:
 ```bash
 streamlit run streamlit_dashboard.py
 ```